 iTunes not working smoothly in windows 10

 If you notice iTunes not working smoothly on your Windows 10 PC/Laptop then first try to run the application with administrative privileges which allow it to bypass such restrictions and open up as usual.
-To do this simply right click on iTunes shortcut icon and select run as administrator.
+To do this simply right-click on the iTunes shortcut icon and select run as administrator.

 Run iTunes in Compatibility Mode

-- Right click on iTunes shortcut icon, and select Properties.
+- Right-click on the iTunes shortcut icon, and select Properties.

 - Under the Compatibility tab, check the box next to Run This Program in Compatibility Mode.

 Windows 10 receives frequent automatic updates on a regular basis and this may cause enough changes so as to prevent iTunes from running properly.
 However, updating it to the latest version of iTunes may fix such issues.